pantaluna/pantaluna.github.io/README.md

 You have 2 options to start developing for the ESP32 chip:

 1. Use "ESP-IDF", the extensible official Espressif IoT Development Framework of Espressif. \
 This is the official development framework for the ESP32 chip.
-It is targeted for C/C++ applications.
+It is targeted for C/C++ applications and it includes a port of the popular (Amazon) FreeRTOS O.S.
 This is the most powerful framework of the two and it contains a ton of excellent libraries so you can use all features of the ESP32 environment.
 It assumes you are at least an intermediate C Developer and it has a stiff learning curve.

 2. Use the official "Arduino Core For ESP32" framework of Espressif for the Arduino IDE. \
 This is a hardware abstraction layer for Arduino IDE so you can target the ESP32 chip.
 The big advantage is that you can empower your existing knowledge of the Arduino IDE.
 The downside is that it is not that feature-rich compared to ESP-IDF when it comes to specific ESP32 functionality.
 And the development pace is slower and not all features of ESP-IDF have been ported to Arduino.